 Remember when I used to record podcasts about social issues with guests from around the world?
 Well this is not one of those.
 I do discuss issues, in addition to things that have been going on; journeys, etc. All this from the comfort of my new home while making a dam fine cup of chai.
 If you enjoy me talking about life and the world for about 40 minutes, give this one a listen.
 Also you may enjoy Kate’s ukulele songs from hacker camp a few weeks ago.
 Well worth a listen!

 Important announcement: a live podcast event this September 27th in Amsterdam!
 Yes.
 I’m launching the Realities Podcast (website almost ready), a production of citizenreporter, carrying on the tradition of this program’s candid, human conversations, only this time they will be done live with an audience!
 And you can be in that audience, if you can make it to Amsterdam in the coming month.
 Read all about it and sign up if you can be there for this most historic event.

-Not since the cold war has the world needed to take a time-out from political posturing and the information game to get beyond the gate keepers and speak directly with these millions of people referred to as “Russia”.
-Not unlike back 25 years ago, we in the west are once again talking about a people as if they do not have a voice and do not have a wide range of opinions and values.
-And over in Russia, you can bet similar is being done in the media when referring to “the west”.
-Enter the power of the podcast: On today’s program I am coming to you from Moscow, the heart of the nation that so many are talking about these days with angry and confused tones.
-But this is not about Ukraine.
-Nor is it about Putin really.
-This is about the city, life, culture, and experience that, as my excellent guest Victor remind us, we have in common with this fascinating and important population.
+Not since the cold war has the world needed to take a time-out from political posturing and the information game to get beyond the gate keepers and speak directly with the people referred to as “Russia”.
+Not unlike 25 years ago, we in the west are once again talking about a people as if they cannot be spoken with and do not have a wide range of opinions and values.
+Over in Russia, similar is happening with what the media refer to as “the west”.